LiroVR/CGAssignment1/README.md

 **All assets used in the project (models and textures) were made by me using Blender and Substance Painter**
 ## Implemented Effects
 ### Outlines
+Outlines highlight the edge of a mesh, and give it a sort of "focus".
+I felt this fit nicely to highlight the player, as well as the enemies.
 ![image](https://github.com/user-attachments/assets/40578e95-9d47-4f5e-8d6e-e0d2a98df9d5)
 ```hlsl
 // Dedicated Outline Pass